langdon/summit-2015-lab-15812/labs/chapter5.md

             source: "docker://projectatomic/mariadb-atomicapp"
         ...

 1. Copy the Wordpress kubernetes directory created in lab 4 into the `artifacts` directory.
 Since these are for the kubernetes providers we'll put them in a `kubernetes` sub-directory.
 This path will match the Nulecule template `- file:artifacts/kubernetes/` reference.
-Since it ends in a trailing "slash" (`/`) all files in the directory will be deployed.
+All files in this directory will be deployed.

         cp -R ~/workspace/wordpress/kubernetes ~/workspace/artifacts/.

+#### Parameters

+We want to allow some of the values in the kubernetes files to be changed at deployment time.

 1. Edit the Nulecule file to add parameters `db_user`, `db_pass`, `db_name`